“ Mikaya is a beautiful warm human being. I loved being around her. ” Sandy, shamanic journeyer, San Francisco

 And here is a link which some of you may appreciate enormously: Dr. Lenny.
 He is a medical intuitive.
 I have grave doubts about the way that traditional Western medicine views the body, and I haven’t been to a regular doctor in many years.
 Dr. Lenny keeps me healthy.
 He is a wonderful, delightful, and invaluable resource.

 Two of my favorite activities are horse riding and kitesurfing.

 They are both delightful ways of learning how to move in rhythm.
 I don’t have any horses of my own right now, but I have several kites, and I get out on the water whenever I can — preferably every day.
 When I’m flying along on my board, I know beyond a shadow of a doubt what is important in life.
 Everything petty falls away.
 It’ s a powerful spiritual experience right there for the taking.

 Now that I know myself to be a free entity, I go where it’s warm and windy in the winters.
-I just built a house in Hawaii, which was really fun.
-Maybe I will live there fulltime one day.
+I built a house in Hawaii, which was really fun.
+I live there fulltime for the moment.

 I’ve been a wordsmith since the age of six, and I am now an award-winning author.
 YESSSS!!
 Check out my books page for information on my books, articles, and interviews around my writing.
 And if that’s not enough, feel free to get in touch with me.
 I can’t stop writing–it is easy for me, and it is a necessary creative expression.